kzu/dotnet-echo/readme.md

 var post = await http.PostAsync("http://localhost:8081", new StringContent("Hello HTTP"));
 ```

-Since the handler new automatically sets the message properties, we can use the simpler
+Since the handler automatically sets the relevant message properties, we can use the simpler
 `Delete/Get/Post/Put` methods instead.